What is the Trading Floor?

 - The most usual one is screaming from the top of their lungs and sharing the offers and the bids.

-As you can imagine, a trading floor is a place where you would see traders screaming, waving their arms, using their bodies like crazy etc. It’s a place where everything happens pretty fast.
+As you can imagine, a trading floor is a place where you would see traders screaming, waving their arms, using their bodies like crazy, etc. It’s a place where everything happens pretty fast.
 And if you miss one bit, you will lose.

-The trading activity reaches its peak at the time of starting and at the time of ending.
+The trading activity reaches its peak at the time of starting and at the time of the ending.
 In between the trading activity is a combination of high and low energy.

 As you can imagine, the trading floor is always volatile.
 When a trader sees a runner approaching with a brokering order, even before the order is his/hers, he starts screaming from the pit to get the attention of the appropriate broker.

 The brokers can see the runner from the top of the pit.
 If the brokers see the runner, they become active and go down toward the pit to get the fact and then act as per the information.
 Traders who are standing in the pit may also act quickly to get the attention of that particular broker.

 Sometimes when a trader of a particular firm knows/has an understanding that whatever he would sell would be bought by a particular trader of another firm, the former stops shouting and directly gives a sign to the latter that he wants to sell the shares of a particular stock.
 The former also let the latter know how many shares he wants to sell.

 On the trading floor, many traders go for informal contracts.
 If a trader announces that he wants to sell several certain stocks at a particular price and another trader agrees to buy the shares at that announced price, it will be called an informal contract.